ybda/OptimizationProblems/Problems/Problem3.md

-﻿Manufacturer of printed circuits has a stock of:
+﻿We have a stock of:

 * 40 woodType1
 * 60 woodType2
 * 321 woodType3

-and is required to produce two types of circuits.
+and it is required to produce two types of circuits.

 **Table**
 Requires: